qiaoguanren/translator/xdl/documentation/development/making_dynamic_step.rst

 As an example, we will make a simple :code:`AddToPH` step that adds a given reagent until a certain pH is reached.

+**NOTE:** The same functionality in simple examples of :code:`AbstractDynamicStep` can now be achieved using :code:`Repeat` in conjunction with an :code:`AbstractMonitorStep`.
+This requires little to no Python coding and is portable to other platforms.
+Repeat, when no number of repeats are specified, will continue to execute it's children steps until the :code:`AbstractMonitorStep` returns DONE
+(type XDLStatus).
+This should occur when the desired sensor measurement surpasses a user set value.

 1. Create dynamic step stub
 ***************************